fr4nkln11/Articles_n_stuff/Python/Data Types and Operators.md

 ### `int` (Integer)
 If you are already familiar with the concept of Integers in Basic Mathematics, then you're good, it basically means the same thing here.
 All positive and negative whole numbers belong to this category of values called Integers.

-In Python Integers are represented by the `int` data type.
+In Python, Integers are represented by the `int` data type.

 Look at these examples:
 ```